coop-blake/Dalchemist/README.md

 ### Install npm modules

-After _Changing Directories_ in your terminal
- `cd Dalchamist`
-Use _Node Package Manager_ to install the packages required by Dalchamist
+Open a terminal in the 📁**Dalchemist** directory then use _Node Package Manager_ to install the required package dependencies
 `npm install`

 ### Place your Data files